Kyligence/Gluten-compare-tools/README.md

 `core/connection/mysql_client.py: config mysql connection info in param`

-`core/common/config.py: config DEST_URLS for your own path`
+`core/common/config.py: config DEST_URLS for your own path. also you can set request_builder,response_parser and comparer class with your own logic here`

 5 run